 I take for granted that not everyone has a Mexican market in their neighborhood where they can easily pick up crema.

-So, I've used some common ingredients to replicate traditional Mexican crema, and I've added lime juice, garlic, and cilantro to turn it into a sauce that can be used on everything from nachos to salads.
+So, I've used some common ingredients (plain sour cream and mayo) to replicate traditional Mexican crema, and I've added lime juice, garlic, and cilantro to turn it into a sauce that can be used on everything from nachos to salads.
 It's creamy.
 It's tangy.
 It will disappear from your fridge.

-Plus, it's quick and easy to make, and only 5 ingredients (if you don't include the salt).
-All you need to do is chop some cilantro and garlic, then mix all the ingredients together and you're done!
+Plus, it's a quick and easy recipe to make, and only 5 simple ingredients (if you don't include the salt).
+All you need to do is chop some cilantro and garlic, then mix all the ingredients together, and you're done!

 What You'll Need for Cilantro and Lime Crema